Why Malta is your next holiday destination!

 View of Popeye village

 Maltese cuisine is an intriguing blend of traditional island recipes and influences from the various civilisations that settled there.
-The result is an eclectic Mediterranean food culture, with many of the dishes revolving around the two most popular meats; fish and rabbit.
+The result is an eclectic Mediterranean food culture, with many of the dishes revolving around the two most popular types of meat; fish and rabbit.

 Fish being prepared in Marsaxlokk